Intensive Care Unit

 Visiting hours

-The ICU has flexible visitation.
-However, visiting hours are preferred during 11am to 1pm and 3pm to 8pm.
+Visitations to ICU are preferred between 10am and 7pm, however this can be flexible in some circumstances when discussed with ICU staff.
 We encourage a rest period for patients between 1pm and 3pm daily.

 Feedback